-It is important to point out that one would normally apply a combination of requirements elicitation techniques to reach a good set of requirements, and also that it is an iterative process where techniques are repeated throughout development to elaborate and refine initial ideas (agile).
+It is important to point out that one would normally apply a combination of requirements elicitation techniques to reach a good set of requirements, and that it is an iterative process where techniques are repeated throughout development to elaborate and refine initial ideas (agile).
 One possible flow is shown in Figure 1 with an indication of knowledge entities that would gradually be refined (for example user tasks).
-This is of course a simplistic view, as the team would typically repeat techniques earlier in the flow at any time they need more information.
+This is of course a simplistic view, as the team of modelers and analysts would typically repeat techniques at any time they need more information, for example doing additional interviews after the first workflow models are done to gain additional insights or reach out to a new of larger set of users.
 But it does give an idea of where the workflow modeling fits in the overall undertaking of requirements gathering.